ivangalkin/sonar-openmarketplace-plugin/README.md

 ## SonarQube Open Marketplace

 SonarQube plugin API allows creation of web pages and web services.
 We use this technique in order to implement a (kind of) servlet and bind it to the URL "/setup/openmarketplace".
-Now what happes, when the URL `http://<sonarserver>/setup/openmarketplace` is called
+Now what happes, when the URL `http://<sonarserver>/setup/openmarketplace` is called:

 1. we download the [original update center](https://update.sonarsource.org/update-center.properties).
 2. we read the value of `sonar.openmarketplace.urls`.
 This is our own plugin property.
 It allows you to specify additional update centers / repositories.
-You can edit this list from the settings Web UI (see `http://<sonarserver>/admin/settings?category=open+marketplace`).
+You can edit this list from the Settings Web UI (see `http://<sonarserver>/admin/settings?category=open+marketplace`).
 Our plugin suggests a list of trustworthy repositories by default.
-Among others their is our own repository https://raw.githubusercontent.com/ivangalkin/sonar-openmarketplace-plugin/master/update-center.properties.
+Among others there is our own repository https://raw.githubusercontent.com/ivangalkin/sonar-openmarketplace-plugin/master/update-center.properties.
 Each admin can add more custom repositories to this list and/or change the existing ones.
-3. we download each custom repository and merge its plugins with the original list (1)
+3. we download each custom repository and merge its plugins with the original list (see 1)
 4. the resulting list is available under the URL `http://<sonarserver>/setup/openmarketplace`.

 Also we provide an URL `http://<sonarserver>/api/openmarketplace/selftest`.
 Open this URL in order to retrace all steps from above.

-Now we are able to extend the orignal update center with custom repositories.
-The extended list of plugins becomes effective if you change the default update center URL to `http://localhost:9000/setup/openmarketplace` (you might want to adapt the port if necessary).
+Now we are able to extend the orignal update center with the custom repositories.
+Our extended list of plugins becomes effective if you change the default update center URL with `http://localhost:9000/setup/openmarketplace` (you might want to adapt the port if necessary).
 In order to do so, please put the line...

 ```PROPERTIES
 sonar.updatecenter.url=http\://localhost\:9000/setup/openmarketplace
 ```
 ... at the bottom of the file `<sonar installation home>/conf/sonar.properties`.
+At the moment this property is hidden, so you can not change it through the Settings Web UI.

 Please follow the [installation manual](#for_admins) and you'll extend your **original** Marketplace and apply all its useful features to custom plugins.